tomfricker/todo-list-api/README.md

 # todo-list-api

 # Dependencies
-.net 6 should be installed beofre attempting to build and run
+.net 6 should be installed before attempting to build and run

 # Build and run steps